 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Islet Cell Tumor.
 To see other pages, use the menu on the side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+Think of that menu as a roadmap to this full guide.

 About the pancreas

 The pancreas is a pear-shaped gland located in the abdomen between the stomach and the spine.
 It is about 6 inches long and is made up of 2 major components:

 Exocrine component.
 This component, which is made up of ducts with small sacs called acini at the end, produces enzymes.
 These specialized proteins are released into the small intestine to help the body digest and break down food, particularly fats.

 Endocrine component.
 This part of the pancreas is made up of specialized cells clustered together in islands within the organ, called islets of Langerhans.
-These cells make specific hormones, specifically insulin (the substance that helps control the amount of sugar in the blood).
+These cells make specific hormones, specifically insulin.
+Insulin is the substance that helps control the amount of sugar in the blood.

 About pancreatic cancer